MystPi/bella/docs/language.md

 # Language Tour

+> *Note: this document is not completely up-to-date, mostly notably with the addition of pattern matching.
+The examples should still work, but not every aspect of Bella is covered.*

 _[back to index](README.md)_

 This document gives a quick overview of Bella's features.
 Basic knowledge of functional programming and programming in general is assumed.